GiJaLo/Home-Assistant-Dashboard/README.md

 We paste the code from below, but here I did something special.
 I added 2 rows for buttons, but the first row is blank (invisible) With this I can change the height for the row below with the buttons.
-To allign them with the home button from the side-bar.
+To align them with the home button from the side-bar.

 ### Code